 In broad terms for IHT purposes it is the difference in the value of the death benefits in the previous scheme and the retirement benefits in the receiving scheme that’s used to calculate the IHT.
 The actual values will be negotiated between HMRC and the personal representatives of the estate.

-This is the open market value of the death benefits which could have been directed towards the member’s estate.
-This is slightly confusing as it is not the rights there would have been if the member had stayed in the DB scheme.
+This is the open market value of the death benefits which could have been directed towards the individual's estate.
+This is slightly confusing as it is not the rights there would have been if the individual had stayed in the DB scheme.
 Instead, it is the transfer value (the death benefit in the receiving scheme).

 In Laura’s case HMRC state it to be £980,000